ammrat13/ammrat13.github.io/_posts/2022-06-13-writeup_defcon_quals_2022_sameold.md

 However, our basis is usually quite "nice".
 For example, in the last section, we chose the standard basis @@\\{1,x,x^2,\cdots,x^{31}\\}@@.
 Moreover, since multiplication by a constant is a linear automorphism, we could have chosen any 32 consecutive powers of @@x@@.
-These same results hold for other elements too.
+These same results hold for some other elements too.

 In particular, it holds for primitive elements of @@\FF_{2^{32}}@@.
 This fact could've been used to prove the result in the last section.
 Unfortunately, it